Govt announces new visa to support 4000 Ukrainians fleeing war

 Immigration Minister Kris Faafoi announced today the 2022 Special Ukraine Policy, which will allow Ukrainian-born New Zealand citizens and residents here to bring in members of their Ukrainian family whose lives are at risk due to "Russia's aggression".

-It comes as more than two million people have been displaced in Russia's war on Ukraine, which the United Nations High Commissioner for Refugees said was the "fastest-growing refugee crisis in Europe since World War II".
+It comes as nearly three million people have fled the country and nearly 2 million become internally displaced Ukraine since Russia's invasion, which the United Nations High Commissioner for Refugees said was the "fastest-growing refugee crisis in Europe since World War II".

 "This is the largest special visa category we have ever established to support an international humanitarian effort," Faafoi said.

-It follows an additional $4 million in humanitarian funding, alongside diplomatic measures and the historic Russia Sanctions Act, passed last week.
+It follows an additional $4 million in humanitarian funding announced today, alongside diplomatic measures and the historic Russia Sanctions Act, passed last week.

 Faafoi said the policy will allow parents and wider family members offshore of the roughly 1600 Ukrainians in New Zealand able to come here, estimated to benefit about 4000 people.

-It will allow their parents, grand-parents and adult siblings or adult children and their immediate family who are ordinarily resident in Ukraine to shelter safely here.
+It will allow their parents, grandparents and adult siblings or adult children and their immediate family who are ordinarily resident in Ukraine to shelter safely here.

 It will be open for one year from today and grant recipients a two-year work visa with work rights, and children will be able to attend school.